How long have we been involved with the project?

 We became involved in the Mt Messenger Bypass project in 2016 when NZTA approached us as we are manawhenua of this rohe and options for improving the road crossed our whenua.

-Over three years we have worked closely with the Mt Messenger Alliance (NZTA and its partners who are delivering the project) to build a trusting relationship that ensures our manawhenua is respected and kaitiakitanga upheld.
+Since then, we have worked closely with the Mt Messenger Alliance (NZTA and its partners who are delivering the project) to build a trusting relationship that ensures our manawhenua is respected and kaitiakitanga upheld.

 We’ve been active in the process to select a route that has less environmental impact, compared to of the options.
 Rūnanga members have walked the land many times with the project team and worked in the field with their ecologists and engineers.